clugh/coc-proxy/README.md

 ###Routing Packets

 This topic is expansive and is outside the scope of this document.
-See the [Routing Packets](https://github.com/clugh/coc-proxy/wiki/Routing-Packets) wiki page on the for more information.
+See the [Routing Packets](https://github.com/clugh/coc-proxy/wiki/Routing-Packets) wiki page for more information.